Nkaruna00/ConvNet-CIFAR10/README.md

 # ConvNet-CIFAR10

-Creation of a eural network capable of recognizing objects in an image.
+Creation of a neural network capable of recognizing objects in an image.
 Trained with the CIFAR 10 dataset.
 The code is written in Python and use the Keras and Tensorflow frameworks.